-To use the Reset button to reboot or reset the managed switch, do the following:
+To use the Reset button to reboot or reset the smart switch, do the following:

-- To reboot the managed switch, press the Reset button for less than 10 seconds. - To restore the managed switch configuration to the factory default settings: - 1.
-Disconnect the managed switch from the network or disable all DHCP servers on your network. - 2.
-With the power on, press-and-hold the Reset button for more than 10 seconds.
+- To reboot the smart switch, press the Reset button for less than 10 seconds. - To restore the smart switch configuration to the factory default settings: - 1.
+Disconnect the smart switch from the network or disable all DHCP servers on your network. - 2.
+With the power on, press and hold the Reset button for more than 10 seconds.